-The TSS model uses statistical methods based a regression technique called hierarchical linear modeling (HLM) to predict the math and reading performance of individual students and separate out the contributions to growth for campuses and districts.4 This approach measures academic growth by modeling current-year student achievement on TAKS/STAAR/EOC reading or mathematics as depending on how the student performed in the prior year, and by other characteristics of students.
+The TSS model uses statistical methods based on a regression technique called hierarchical linear modeling (HLM) to predict the math and reading performance of individual students and separate out the contributions to growth for campuses and districts.4 This approach measures academic growth by modeling current-year student achievement on STAAR/EOC reading or mathematics as depending on how the student performed in the prior year, and by other characteristics of students.
 These other factors, called "control" variables or "covariates," were modeled to remove their influence on the Academic Progress Scores.

 The TSS model uses, conceptually, a two-stage process, with the first stage adjusting for fair comparisons of all students and the second stage separating out the contributions of students, campuses and districts.
 This technique is known as a multi-level, random intercepts mixed model, with students, campuses, and districts each represented by a level.
-In the estimation, these two stages are estimated simultaneously.
+In the estimation, these stages are estimated simultaneously.

 We use both a three-level campus model and a two-level district model.
-The first level in either model represents students; the next levels represent districts and/or campuses.
+The first level in both models represents students; the next level(s) represent districts and/or campuses.
 Each level has its own equation and the components of each equation depend on the others.
 To produce estimates for each model, the levels were algebraically combined into a single equation called the mixed model.
 Estimates then were produced from statewide TEA data, with effects partitioned between districts, schools, and individual students.

-The first level in both models has each student's current year score (expressed as a standardized normal, or z-score) regressed on his or her prior-test score, and any characteristics important to maintaining fairness, including prior test scores in both reading and math, race/ethnicity, gender, whether the current and prior tests were taken in Spanish, free or reduced lunch status, and limited English proficiency (LEP) status-both interacted across the three grade blocks of grades 4-5, 6-8, and 9-12, the LEP status during prior-year test-taking, special education status, gifted status, and interactions with various combinations of the above.
+The first level in both models has each student's current year score (expressed as a standardized normal, or z-score) regressed on his or her same-subject prior-test score, the other-test (reading or math) prior-test score, and any characteristics important to maintaining fairness, including race/ethnicity, sex, whether the current and prior tests were taken in Spanish, free or reduced lunch status, and limited English proficiency (LEP) status-both of the latter two interacted across the three grade blocks of grades 4-5, 6-8, and 9-12 - the LEP status during prior-year test-taking, special education status, gifted status, and interactions with various combinations of the above.
 The full set of variables is included in the model section.
 The second and third levels only include random intercepts and do not include any covariates.
 This allows for the clustering of students within campuses, and campuses within districts, so that only the campus or district effect is measured.